 Benefits of a 401(k) Plan

-- Tax Advantages: Contributions are made tax-free initially, reducing the employee’s taxable income.
+- Tax Advantages: To reduce the employee’s taxable income, contributions are made pre-tax.
 Alternatively, contributions can be made post-tax (Roth).
 Investments grow tax-deferred.

 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Choose a provider that offers multiple investment opportunities, administrative services, and employee education.
+- Choose a Plan Provider: Choose a provider that offers a range of investment options, management assistance, and staff training.

 Individual 401(k)